How to Track Business Mileage for Taxes (IRS Requirements 2026)

 Best for: People who make few business trips or prefer pen-and-paper tracking.

-Download free mileage log template (PDF/Excel) →
+Download free mileage log template (PDF/Excel) β†’

-Method 2: Automatic Mileage Tracking Apps (Easiest)
+Method 2: Built-In Mileage Tracking (Easiest)

 How it works: